newlisponrockets/newLISP-on-Rockets/docs/running_rockets_blog.md

 ## Delete a blog post

-The red button underneath a blog post will delete that post. **WARNING: There is no confirmation prompt at present.
-This will be added in version 2.1.**
+The red button underneath a blog post will delete that post.
+You will receive a confirmation message asking if you really do want to delete that post.

 ## Add a new user